anmaurer/ProjectBotany563/notebook-log.md

 ```

 ## Coalescent Methods (Astral)
-### Astral only takes Newick files, so concatenate previous treefiles from IQTree in Anabantoid WD
+### Astral only takes Newick files, so concatenate previous treefiles from IQTree
 *I used the UCE2, UCE3, and UCE6 files*
 ```
 cat *.treefile > gene_trees.tre